Event Objects!

 Save each of the following in a folder called EventObjects.

-- SingleBindingMover: Make use of the keydown event object to create a program that allows the user to control a sprite using arrow keys.
-This program should contain only one call to the
+SingleBindingMover: Make use of the keydown event object to create a program that allows the user to control a sprite using arrow keys.
+This program should contain only one call to the keydownevent binding function.- KeyEventNuances: Explore the differences between the keydown, keypress, and keyup events.
+Write a simple script that uses the three key event binding functions to report the

-properties.
+key,keyCode, andtimeStampproperties.
 Code a TypingTest program that tests how many letters you can correctly type in a given amount of time.
 Use keypress events to facilitate verifying that the typist correctly types upper and lower case letters.
 Measure time elapsed using the event object's

-property (do not useDate
+timeStampproperty (do not useDateobjects).